Writing a Thesis at Informatik 1

 If you are feeling adventurous and your advisor is okay with it, you can also try the (currently in beta) modernized layout for writing an exposé, thesis or project report:

 Please print your thesis in duplex mode and use a binding that is narrow (e.g., “Leimbindung” or similar).
 Try to avoid hardcover for the submitted version.
-(You can produce a hardcover version for youself, though.)
+(You can produce a hardcover version for yourself, though.)